 One of the simplest, most inexpensive methods for producing a consistent ambiance across your stores is through music.
 If you’re a business owner, you likely already work with performing rights organizations (PROs) like BMI, SESAC, and ASCAP to purchase licenses to their catalogues of music.
 PROs manage access to music by offering copyright licenses to people who wish to use songs.
 They then distribute that money in the form of royalties to musicians who are members of their organizations.

 For more than a century, PROs have managed this approach to copyright for musicians, composers, and music publishers in the United States.

 However, as internet access has changed how people listen to music in their daily lives, streaming services have proven to be an effective way to manage playlists and mood music.
-Business-focused streaming services are a great way for retailers, restauranteurs, spa and health club managers, and other business owners to use commercially licensed music in their store.
+Business-focused streaming services are a great way for retailers, restauranteurs, spa and health club managers, and other business owners to use licensed commercial music for business in their store.

 Once you expand to multiple locations, just having access to the major PROs’ catalogues of music is not enough.
 In one store, you could manage mood-inspiring playlists, but with multiple storefronts, you want to make sure the mood you set, the genres of music you choose, and even the volume of the music and in-store announcements remain consistent.
 This is part of your brand, and you do not want to lose it as you grow.
 Many large businesses use different approaches to music branding, so the sense of your store carries over into all your locations.

 Get Legal Streaming Music for Your Enterprise BusinessStart Your Free Trial

 The effects of music in retail were studied closely in the 1980s when Dr. Ronald E. Milliman found how background music can influence shoppers’ behavior.
 His studies involved how volume, tempo, and mode or melody can influence how individuals move through different stores, and these aspects of music are still studied today.